X

 The Living Organ Volunteer Engagement (LOVE) Act

-Increasing living kidney donations to save more lives
+Increasing living kidney donations saves lives and reduces Medicare costs.

 94,000+